microsoft/intelligence-toolkit/app/workflows/anonymize_case_data/README.md

 - `Typical combinations per record`: The number of possible combinations in the typical number of attribute values(2^typical_values)
 - `Excess combinations ratio`: Theoretical combinations per record / Typical combinations per record

-The last metric, `Excess combinations ratio`, is the main one to pay attention to in terms of synthesizability.
+The last metric, `Excess combinations ratio`, is the main one to pay attention to in terms of anonymizability.
 As a rule of thumb, try to keep this ratio at or below `5`.
 The general idea here is that datasets should have sufficient records to support all possible combinations of attribute values, given the number of distinct attribute values in each column.
 Not all combinations will be present in most cases &ndash; data records tend to cluster around certain attribute patterns &ndash; so it is ok for this value to be greater than `1`.
-How far it can actually go and still yield high-accuracy synthetic data depends on how many of these possible attribute combinations are actually observed in the data.
+How far it can actually go and still yield high-accuracy anonymous data depends on how many of these possible attribute combinations are actually observed in the data.

 ### Generating anonymous data